m3h3d1/lib/segtree/lazysegtree.hpp.md

 - The function F id() that returns $\mathrm{id}$

 ### S & F
-	S is data, the type of each element and interval retrieval result.
+S is data, the type of each element and interval retrieval result. <br/>
 F is lazy, the type of values that represent operations(maps).

 ### S op(S a, S b)
 Defines what kind of calculation is used to obtain the interval.

 ### S mapping(F f, S x)
 A function $\mathrm{f}$ that operates on the data value of each node $x$.

 ### F composition(F f, F g)
 It is a function that adds a new operation to lazy that has already accumulated the operations so far. g is the operation so far, f is the operation to be added after, and returns "a set of operations (composition map) that performs the two operations in order".

 ### S e(), F id()
-	These are the functions that return the identity map for the interval retrieval operation and the interval manipulation operation respectively.
+These are the functions that return the identity map for the interval retrieval operation and the interval manipulation operation respectively.<br/>
-	The identity element e of a binary operation is the one that satisfies all op.
+The identity element e of a binary operation is the one that satisfies all op. <br/>

-	As a frequently used unit element or identity map, if minimum: +∞, if maximum: −∞, if sum or addition: 0, if it is a product or multiplication: 1 should be used.
+As a frequently used unit element or identity map, if minimum: +∞, if maximum: −∞, if sum or addition: 0, if it is a product or multiplication: 1 should be used. <br/>

 $\mathrm{mapping}$ The identity map in an operating function is id.
-In the case of an interval addition operation, "a value that never changes the target value even if added".
+In the case of an interval addition operation, "a value that never changes the target value even if added". <br/>

 ## Example
 ### Sample